TelegramBots/book/src/2/send-msg/media-msg.md

 You can send video via MP4 files (other formats may not be supported natively by Telegram clients and can be sent as Document)

 Let's send it differently this time by uploading the file from disk.
-To run this example, download the [Video Hawk video](https://telegrambots.github.io/book/docs/video-hawk.mp4) to your disk.
+To run this example, download the [Hawk video](https://telegrambots.github.io/book/docs/video-hawk.mp4) to your disk.

 ```csharp
 await using Stream stream = File.OpenRead("./video-hawk.mp4");